Statements

 User-transformed variables

-The left-hand side of a sampling statement may be a complex expression.
+The left-hand side of a distribution statement may be an arbitrary expression (of compatible type)“.
 For instance, it is legal syntactically to write

 parameters {